pnordahl/monorail/README.md

 `monorail` has identified that the newly added file represents a meaningful change, based on our configuration in `Monorail.toml`.

 The `change.file` array contains a list of objects containing metadata about the change detected.
-It contains the `name` of the file (a path relative to the repository root), the `target` the file belongs to, the `action` taken by `monorail` during change detection (e.g. it was `use`d), and the `reason` that `action` was taken (e.g. it matched a declared target).
+It contains the `name` of the file (a path relative to the repository root), the `project` the file belongs to, the `action` taken by `monorail` during change detection (e.g. it was `use`d), and the `reason` that `action` was taken (e.g. it matched a declared project).

-The `change.target` array contains a list of paths relative to the repo root for targets detected as changed.
-This list is de-duped across all `change.file` entries; a target will appear at most once in this list.
+The `change.project` array contains a list of paths relative to the repo root for projects detected as changed.
+This list is de-duped across all `change.file` entries; a project will appear at most once in this list.

 ### Inspect showing a change, after commit or push
 This understanding of what has changed persists between commits and pushes.
 Commit your changes: